Diversity makes the farm go round

 What's a farm without barn cats?
 Yes, we do have a few cats running around, but they do well to keep pesky mice and rats away from grain bins and hay mounds.
 You'll often find a cat or two sitting on a hay bale in summer, watching for mice to snatch and snack.

 And of course, what's a home without a dog?
-We actually have two, both of whom help guard our farm.
+We actually have four, Leo, Cassie, Dancer, and MJ, all of whom help guard our farm.
 The dogs work hard to guard the hens and sheep from predators and alert us to anything they think is worth knowing about!
 They are also quite good for bringing about a great smile after a long day's work. :)

 From hogs to hens, sheep to cattle, and cats to dogs, each animal on our farm has it's place and it's role to help keep things moving in all the right directions.
 The roles these animals fill are similar to those which native animals, such as bison, ground birds, and others would have prior to European settlement.
 By this, our animals help to fill different niches in the ecosystem that weren't necessarily being filled, otherwise, thus helping to restore the land's function in a more natural way.